Chipotle Black Beans (Copycat)

 A pot of Chipotle copycat black beans.

-I love the complex, smoky flavor or Chipotle’s black beans.
-Unlike my first black beans recipe, this version has no bacon and no bell peppers, but it’s just as hearty and delicious.
+I love the complex, smoky flavor of Chipotle’s black beans.
+Unlike my first black beans recipe, this Chipotle Black Beans Copycat recipe has no bacon and no bell peppers, but it’s just as hearty and delicious.

-Black beans are great on burritos and bowls, but they’re also a great side dish with Mexican rice and corn tortillas or even scrambled eggs.
+This Copycat Chipotle Black Beans recipe is great for burritos and bowls, but they’re also a great side dish with Mexican rice and corn tortillas or even scrambled eggs.
 I love beans for breakfast!

 Recipe ingredients